adamwestlake/AdamWestlakeModule13/README.md

 # AdamWestlakeModule13

-## Files in this repository are for assessment of Adam Westlakes Module 14 "Machine Learning Trading Bot".
+## Files in this repository are for assessment of Adam Westlakes Module 13.